omarciovsena/abibliadigital/README.md

 We know that creating unique content ends up competing with basic tasks such as making devotions, verses, comments, social networking nurture, and so many other day-to-day tasks available.

-We believe that we can offer many of these services, free of charge, with the professional quality and focused on the word of God.
+We believe that we can offer many of these services free of charge, with professional quality and focused on the word of God.

 ## Setup